connorbews/WaveSimulation/README.md

 ## Wave Initialization

 To initialize the wave positions, I used a function known as a Wave Spectrum.
 This spectrum can be deconstructed into two constituent equations: the non-directional wave spectrum and the directional wave spectrum.
 By combining the products of these two spectra, I initialized a 256 x 256 grid.
-This grid exists within the spectral domain; for its conversion into a height field, the transformation utilized of the fftw library alongside a 2D IDFT.
+This grid exists within the spectral domain; for its conversion into a height field, the transformation utilized the fftw library alongside a 2D IDFT.

 ### Non-directional Wave Spectra